 Vegetables & fruit

-Other fruits liked by terrapins include bananas at the top the list, kiwis, apples, mangoes, strawberries, cantaloupe, blackberries, grapes, tomatoes, blueberries and some citrus fruits like oranges and grapefruit.
+Other fruits liked by terrapins include bananas at the top of the list, kiwis, apples, mangoes, strawberries, cantaloupe, blackberries, grapes, tomatoes, blueberries, and some citrus fruits like oranges and grapefruit.

 What not to feed a terrapin